Lahti-University-of-Technology/full-stack-course/assignments/36-setup-development-platform.md

 We will all use the same stack for this course so that everyone moves forward together.
 If you already have deep experience with this exact stack (especially with TypeScript), or if your intended project truly cannot be built with it, let’s talk.
 We can consider exceptions.

+If you have experience with this stack, consider skipping down to the checklist in Section 13

 You will:

 - Create a public GitHub repository named `fsd-project-2025`
 - Set up local development with VS Code and GitHub CLI
-- Install Node using a version manager and use Node v22
+- Install Node using a Node version manager (nvm) and use Node v22
 - Optionally add TypeScript tooling
 - Verify the pipeline with a simple static site
 - Initialize a SvelteKit project and deploy it